-Unexpectedly, after I attended meetings twice, one of my friends introduced a job of nursing to me.
-I worked seven days a week and was provided with food and accommodation by the householder.
-This job suited me very well.
-By doing it, I not only could earn money, but could live there.
-However, on the seventh day, the householder was picky for little things and lost her temper with me.
-To keep this job, I had to endure and explained to her patiently, but she said that I emphasized a reason.
-Whatever I said, she blamed me all the time.
-Later, she got angrier and angrier, so I made an apology to her.
-But the next morning, when I had just cleaned the house, her daughter called to ask me to pack my things and gave me the push.
+Unexpectedly, after I attended the meetings twice, one of my friends introduced a nursing job to me.
+I had to work seven days a week and was provided with food and accommodation by the householder.
+This job suited me very well, as I not only could earn money but could live there too.
+However, on the seventh day, the householder started getting picky over little things and then lost her temper with me.
+To keep the job, I stayed calm and explained things to her patiently, but she said that I was being argumentative.
+Nothing I said could stop her from criticizing me all the time.
+Later, she got angrier and angrier, so I apologized to her.
+But the next morning, when I had just cleaned the house, her daughter called to ask me to pack my things and leave.
 Having no choice, I came back to my rented house.
-After that, I was dispirited as if I had suffered from a bad illness.
-Several days later, Sister Shanshan gave me a call and asked me to attend the gathering.
+After that, I was very dispirited, as if I were suffering from a bad illness.
+Several days later, Sister Shanshan gave me a call and asked me to attend the next meeting.

-At that meeting, I saw the following passage of, “The fate of man is controlled by the hands of God.
+In that meeting, I read the following passage of God’s word, “The fate of man is controlled by the hands of God.
 You are incapable of controlling yourself: Despite always rushing and busying about for himself, man remains incapable of controlling himself.
 If you could know your own prospects, if you could control your own fate, would you still be a creature?
 In short, regardless of how God works, all His work is for the sake of man.
-Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are for the sake of man’s existence. … The destination of man is in the hands of the , so how could man control himself?”
+Take, for example, the heavens and earth and all things that God created to serve man: The moon, the sun, and the stars that He made for man, the animals and plants, spring, summer, autumn and winter, and so on—all are for the sake of man’s existence. … The destination of man is in the hands of the Creator, so how could man control himself?”